 Gambling is meant to be a type of entertainment for the well-off and should be fun.
 However, when it is overdone-it’s not fun anymore.
 Being a compulsive gambler can hurt your health and relationships.
-In addition, compulsive gambling can cause you a serious financial crisis.
-However, the consequences of spending excessive amounts of money on your gaming habit can be more severe than just losing money.
+In addition, compulsive gambling can cause you a severe financial crisis.
+However, the consequences of spending excessive amounts of money on your gaming habit can be more potent than just losing money.

 Casino Roam advocates responsible gambling.
 Therefore, please, apply the following directive when betting, visiting a brick and mortar casino, playing the lottery, bingo, or playing games online.

 - When making bets, never risk more than you can afford.